alexandrebouchard/notation/README.md

 Latex macros for notation
 =========================

-Are you tired of chasing mathematical notation in published papers?
+Are you tired of chasing mathematical notation and abbreviations in published papers?

 Are you tired of conflicting or inconsistent notation?